-- A completed Schedule A/E application; - A completed application for South Dakota Vehicle Title, plus a \$10 title application fee - The Manufacturer's Certificate of Origin (MCO) if the vehicle is new; a title properly assigned and free of all prior liens if the vehicle is used; - A copy of a purchase invoice, purchase order or sales contract showing the dealer's list price if the vehicle is new; a copy of a purchase order, sales contract or bill of sale if the vehicle is used.
+- A completed supplement on your sd.motorcarrierconnect.com account - A completed application for South Dakota Vehicle Title - The Manufacturer's Certificate of Origin (MCO) if the vehicle is new; a title properly assigned and free of all prior liens if the vehicle is used. - A copy of a purchase invoice, purchase order or sales contract showing the dealer's list price if the vehicle is new; a copy of a purchase order, sales contract, or bill of sale if the vehicle is used.

-Title Notes: Please include the model name or number of any semi-tractor and trailer on the Application for South Dakota Motor Vehicle Title.
+Include the model name or number of any semi-tractor and trailer on the application for South Dakota Motor Vehicle Title.
 Also, if the MCO or former title does not list the vehicle's unladen weight, you will need to obtain and submit a scale weight ticket for the unit with the title application.

-If the title application is for a vehicle which is less than 10 years of age and has a manufacturer's gross weight rating of less than 16,000 pounds, the odometer disclosure section of the title reassignment must be completed or submit the Uniform Mileage Disclosure Statement.
+If the title application is for a vehicle which is less than 10 years of age and has a manufacturer's gross weight rating of less than 16,000 pounds, the odometer disclosure section of the title reassignment must be completed or submit the Odometer Disclosure form.